-Caution: The Verizon Internet Gateway for Business must be installed inside the home or office.
+Caution: The Verizon Business Internet Gateway must be installed inside the home or office.
 The Gateway is not designed for exterior installation.

 8.0d/ GENERAL PUBLIC LICENSE

 This product includes software made available under open source licenses.
 Additional information about that software, applicable licenses, and downloadable copies of source code, is available at: